9 Easy and Budget-Friendly Ways to Spruce Up Your Home Decor

 One of the best ways to add excitement to a room is to add a bright accent wall or a patterned wallpaper.

-But for many, wallpaper can be a big commitment and it’s not so easy to change later on.
+But wallpaper can be a big commitment for many, and it’s difficult to change later on.

-If your residence is a rental, or you’re not ready to commit to a major design change, there are some amazing temporary wallpaper options that can revamp an entire room without the cost or commitment of a more serious update.
+Suppose your residence is a rental, or you’re not ready to commit to a significant design change.
+In that case, some fantastic temporary wallpaper options can revamp an entire room without the cost or commitment of a more serious update.

-Instead, opt for a peel-and-stick wallpaper, which will allow you to completely update a wall or even an entire room without any long-lasting changes.
+Instead, opt for a peel-and-stick wallpaper, allowing you to completely update a wall or even an entire room without any long-lasting changes.

-Plus, installation is a breeze and you can quickly fix any mistakes during the process without mess or worry.
+Plus, installation is a breeze, and you can quickly fix any mistakes without messing up or worrying.

 Don’t limit yourself to just walls, either.